Fillo22/IoT-Monitoring/modules/Build.md

 sudo docker push {registry}/temperaturetoinfluxdb:1.0
 ```

+## Prometheus configuration
 Replace the `{ip-address}` in IoT-Monitoring/modules/prometheus/prometheus.yml with your own IotEdge device ip address.
+This is the IP address of the IoT Edge device where the Prometheus Node exporter is running.

 ```
 scrape_configs: